 Endodontic Dental Procedure (Root Canal)

-Root canal procedure is often called an endodontic treatment.
+Root canal treatment is also known as endodontic therapy.
 Your dentist uses this procedure to clean infection from the inside of the tooth and minimize the chance of future infections.

 - Severe toothache

 - Tenderness and swelling of the gum area

 - Prolonged sensitivity to cold or heat

 - Pain when chewing or biting down on food

 You will need several visits to your doctor for the endodontic treatment.
 First, the infected tissue is removed from inside the tooth and around the roots.
 The doctor will then clean and seal the interior of the tooth.
 Next, the tooth will be filled with special medical-grade filling material.
 If there is an extensive decay, your dentist will probably place a “crown” to protect and strengthen the tooth.
 If a proper care is provided to the restored tooth along with your other teeth, it can last a lifetime and help keep that beautiful smile.